 Italo-Turkish War (1911): Italy hopes to expand its territory and occupies Benghazi and Tripoli in northern Africa and the Dodecanese and Rhodes in Europe.
 In 1912, the Treaty of Lausanne gives Cyrenaica and Tripoli to Italy.

-Moroccan Crisis (1911): Germany sends a gunboat to a Moroccan port, which was part of French territory.
-Germany believed all nations should have equal access to the port and asserted this belief five years earlier.
+Moroccan Crisis (1911): Germany sends a gunboat to a Moroccan port which was in French territory.
+Germany believed all nations should have equal access to the port and had asserted this belief five years earlier.
 The crisis was resolved in late 1911.